Devil's Lair: Excavations

 Devil's Lair has been the subject of scientific research since the 1970s by palaeontologists and archaeologists.
 Excavations have recovered stone artefacts, numerous animal bone remains, hearths, bone artefacts and human skeletal remains.

-Preservation of cultural materials has been very good and a long, well dated cultural sequence has been documented.
-The diversity and productiveness of the evidence from Devil's Lair make it unusually valuable as a source of information on cultural and natural history in the extreme southwest of Australia since the first colonisation of the continent.
+Through preservation of cultural materials, a long, well dated cultural sequence has been documented.
+The diversity of the evidence from Devil's Lair make it valuable as a source of information on cultural and natural history in the extreme southwest of Australia since the first colonization of the continent.

 The site is named for the remains of the locally extinct Sarcophilus harrisii (Tasmanian devil), uncovered there, including its bones and those of the animals that it had fractured when consuming them at the site.
 The earliest palaeontological examination at the site was undertaken by E. L. Lundelius in 1955, then an American Fulbright scholar researching mammalian Pleistocene fauna in Western Australia.
 A review of tooth specimens of kangaroo species collected at the site discovered a human tooth was included and the archaeological significance of Devil's Lair prompted intense interest in that field.